Benjamin Bawa

-Major Benjamin William "Benny" Bawa, KC, VD (1865 – 1923) was a Ceylonese (Sri Lankan) lawyer.
+Major Benjamin William Bawa, KC, VD (1865 – 1923) was a Ceylonese (Sri Lankan) lawyer.
 He served as the acting Solicitor General of Ceylon, as well as the private secretary and extra aide-de-camp to the Governor of Ceylon.

 Early life and education

-Bawa's parents were Ahamadu Bawa, a Muslim proctor from Galle, and his French wife, Georgina Mathilda née Ablett.
+Bawa's parents were Ahamadu Bawa, a Sri Lankan Moor proctor from Galle, and his English wife, Georgina Mathilda née Ablett.
 Bawa was educated at S. Thomas' College and Royal College Colombo.
 He played at the Royal–Thomian and won the Turnour Prize.

 Legal career

 Practicing law under James Van Langenberg, he was called to bar in 1887.
 Developing a practice in Kegalle and Colombo, he traveled to England in 1903 entering the Middle Temple and was called to the English Bar in 1904.
 On his return he developed lucrative legal practices gaining appointment as a King's Counsel.
 He was a member of the Council of Legal Education.